UrbsLab/GAMETES/README.md

 • In Eclipse, click “File > Import"

-• Within the import method that opens up, open the “General” tab and click “Projects from Folder or Archive”.
+• Within the import box that opens up, open the “General” tab and click “Projects from Folder or Archive”.
 Then click “Next"

 • Click the “Directory” button next to the “Import source:” selection area, and navigate to the “src” folder of the GAMETES folder on your computer.
 Click “Open"